-&lt;sup>4 Proposals for a Relevant and Dynamic EU Sustainability Reporting Standard-Setting (available here).
+^{‡‡} Proposals for a Relevant and Dynamic EU Sustainability Reporting Standard-Setting (available here).

-- (a) In the EC consultation on the renewed sustainable finance strategy one question asked whether stakeholders 'see any further areas in existing financial accounting rules (based on the IFRS framework) which may hamper the adequate and timely recognition and consistent measurement of climate and environmental risks'.
+- 4740 In terms of detailed contents for this project, EFRAG suggests a more ambitious project on climate-related financial implications than the proposals in the RFI.
+This project would address more holistically the connectivity between IFRS Standards and sustainability reporting.
+A more holistic approach is supported by the following: - (a) In the EC consultation on the renewed sustainable finance strategy^{§§} one question asked whether stakeholders 'see any further areas in existing financial accounting rules (based on the IFRS framework) which may hamper the adequate and timely recognition and consistent measurement of climate and environmental risks'.
 The following in particular could be considered: - (i) Disclosure on the alignment of the assumptions used for impairment and amortisation of fixed assets with the implications of the Paris Agreement. - (ii) Disclosures about how companies factor climate-related risks into the best estimate of provisioning amounts. - (iii) Assessment of IFRS Standards on provisioning for future risks, considering (i) the broader implications of climate transition risk, (ii) significant climate-related contingent liabilities and (iii) the impact of biodiversity. - (b) A report recently issued by a group of Investors called for company accounts to be 'aligned with the objectives of the Paris Agreement on climate change'.
-The report notes that 'there is growing evidence that company accounts are leaving out material impacts linked to accelerating climate change and the associated regulatory response - namely, efforts to decarbonise our economies by 2050 in line with the Paris Agreement on climate change.
-This means there are risks that both capital and profits associated with activities that are harmful to the climate are overstated, driving excessive investment into damaging activities.' - 40 The project could investigate the reasons for the omissions and whether further standard setting could provide a solution.
+The report notes that 'there is growing evidence that company accounts are leaving out material impacts linked to accelerating climate change and the associated regulatory response namely, efforts to decarbonise our economies by 2050 in line with the Paris Agreement on climate change.
+This means there are risks that both capital and profits associated with activities that are harmful to the climate are overstated, driving excessive investment into damaging activities.' - 4841 The project could investigate the reasons for the omissions and whether further standard setting could provide a solution.
 The project could be combined with the IASB's envisaged project on Pollutant Pricing Mechanisms (currently in the IASB's pipeline of inactive projects) which aims at providing accounting guidance for such mechanisms aiming at encouraging a reduction in the production of greenhouse gases.